-Application forms and paperwork for the 2025 Summer Season are due by February 28.
+Application forms for the 2026 Summer Season are due by February 28.
 All forms are online.
 The Board reviews applications and makes selections for the season.
 Please read Rules and Regulations.
-We ask that you check which of the 24 market dates you wish to attend, and send copies of your insurance coverage and pertinent licenses/certifications for items sold.
+We ask that you check which of the 23 market dates you wish to attend.
 Membership fee for Regular Vendors is $75.
-[For applications received after February 28, the membership fee goes up to $85.]
+[For applications received after February 28, the membership fee goes up to $85 and no applications are accepted after April 30.]

-If you plan to attend 11 or fewer dates during the 24-week season (sporadically), apply as a Guest Vendor: $25 stall fee per day.
+If you plan to attend 11 or fewer dates during the 23-week season (sporadically), apply as a Guest Vendor.

 Chicken eggs.
 Kale, lettuce mix.
 Broccoli, cabbage, kohlrabi.
 Rhubarb.
 Beans.
 Beets, carrots, garlic, onions, potatoes, radish, rutabagas, turnips.
 Sweet corn.
 Popcorn.
 Cucumbers, squash.
 Tomatoes.
 Fresh herbs.
 Plants (veggie starts).
 Herbal tea.
 Maple syrup.
 Honey.
 Jams, jellies, preserves.
 Body care products.
 Cut flowers.
 Organic practices, non-certified.